Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: In silico results

 Do-mpc software was used to formulate the macro-kinetic growth model and the MPC \citep{lucia2017rapid}.
 Do-mpc is a toolbox developed based on CasADi, a software framework for nonlinear optimization and optimal control \citep{Andersson2019}.
 The modularized representation of the mathematical model as a graphical structure allows for the fast calculation of the differentiation, hence enabling efficient ODE integration and gradient-based optimization, such as IPOPT \citep{wachter2006implementation}.

 Before the state and parameter estimation, it has to be decided which reactors to consider in a single MHE optimization.
-We propose three criteria for the decision, identifiable growth parameter subset size, root mean squared error (RMSE) of the MHE, and computational time of the MHE.
-Only the growth parameters (see Table~\ref{tb:MKG_global_params}) are accounted in the parameter subset.
-RMSE is defined as:
+We propose two criteria for the decision, identifiable growth parameter subset size and computational time of the MHE.
+Only the growth parameters (see Table~\ref{tb:MKG_global_params}) are accounted for in the parameter subset.

-in which the stage cost part from the original MHE objective function (see Eq.~(\ref{eq:MHEobjective})) is taken and divided by the number of measurement data.
 The proposed MHE and MPC were solved for the entire horizon and three criteria were averaged.
 There are six candidate configurations denoted as `E1', `E123', `EF123', `EFGH123', `ABEF123', and `ABCDEFGH123', whose alphabet part and numeric part represent the row and column of the reactors, respectively.
 According to the cultivation condition of each row in Table~\ref{tb:MBR8condns}, `E1', `E123', `EF1', and `EFGH123' incorporate the measurement data generated from the same parameter set, whereas `ABEF123', and `ABCDEFGH123' accommodate the measurement data generated from different parameter sets.

-The computation result is plotted in Fig.~\ref{fig:pe_plot}.
-Regarding the subset size, except for two extreme cases `E1' and `ABCDEFGH123', other four configurations show similar number of identifiable growth parameters.
-Meanwhile, the RMSE values of `EFGH123' and `ABEF123' are significantly higher than that of `EF123'.
-Computational time is strictly proportional to the number of the reactors included in a single MHE optimization.
-A good configuration should possess a large number of identifiable parameter subset size, small RMSE and, shorter computational time than the decision interval, 10 min.
-Based on the observation, we conclude that `EF123', likewise, `AB123', `CD123', and `GH123', are the most suitable configurations that satisfy such requirements.
+Figure~\ref{fig:pe_plot} shows the average values of subset size and CPU time over ten runs of the MHE under six different optimization configurations.
+Regarding the subset size, except for two extreme cases `E1' and `ABCDEFGH123', the other four configurations show a similar number of identifiable growth parameters.
+Computational time is proportional to the number of reactors included in a single MHE optimization.
+A good configuration should possess a large number of identifiable parameter subset sizes and a shorter computational time than the decision interval, of 10 min.
+Based on the observation, we conclude that `E123', likewise, `A123', `B123', $\ldots$, and `H123', are the most suitable configurations that satisfy such requirements.